Of all the processed foods that can infiltrate our lives, one of the most addictive is refined sugar.

 The important thing to realise, is that this is your body's way of detoxifying itself from the addiction and these reactions will eventually subside.

-The worst thing you can do is relapse back into eating sugar again to deal with your cravings.
+The worst thing you can do is relapse back into overeating processed sugar again to deal with your cravings.

 The sugar addiction has been formed over a long period of time and will take a little time to alleviate before you no longer desire processed sugar any more.